History of Scunthorpe United F.C.

-Scunthorpe United Football Club is a professional association football club based in the town of Scunthorpe, Lincolnshire, England.
-The side currently competes in the National League, the fifth tier of the English football league system.
-The team is nicknamed "The Iron", and has played in a home strip of claret and blue for most of the club's history.
-They play their home games at Glanford Park, having moved from their original stadium, the Old Show Ground, in 1988.
-They used to contest Humber derby games with local rivals Grimsby Town and Hull City, as well as Lincolnshire derby games with Boston United, Gainsborough Trinity and Lincoln City.
+Scunthorpe United Football Club is a professional association football club based in the town of Scunthorpe, North Lincolnshire, England.
+The team compete in the National League North, the sixth level of the English football league system.

 The club was formed in 1899 and turned professional after joining the Midland League in 1912.
 Crowned Midland League champions in the 1926–27 and 1938–39 campaigns, they were elected into the Football League in 1950.
 They went on to secure promotion as champions of the Third Division North in 1957–58 and spent six seasons in the Second Division, before they were relegated in 1964 and then down to the Fourth Division in 1968.
 United spent 34 of the next 37 seasons in the basement tier, punctuated by one-season stays in the third tier after they secured promotions in 1971–72, 1982–83 and 1998–99.
 Brian Laws saw the club promoted out of League Two at the end of the 2004–05 season and his successor, Nigel Adkins, led the club to the League One title in 2006–07.
 Scunthorpe spent just one season in the Championship, but victory in the 2009 League One play-off final saw the club promoted back into the Championship.
 They remained in the second tier until two relegations in as many years saw them back into the fourth tier by 2013.
-Scunthorpe were promoted to League One at the end of the 2013–14 campaign, before being relegated back to League Two in 2019 and, in 2022, being relegated to the National League, ending a 72-year spell in the Football League.
+Scunthorpe were promoted to League One at the end of the 2013–14 campaign, before being relegated back to League Two in 2019.
+In 2022, the club was relegated to the National League, ending a 72-year spell in the Football League, and a year later were relegated again, to the National League North.

-In early 21st century, the club has developed a reputation for developing promising young strikers, having sold Billy Sharp, Martin Paterson and Gary Hooper on for seven-figure sums.
-The club was also considered one of the most financially prudent in English football, being one of only three in the top four divisions to be debt-free.
-That status changed in 2018 after it was announced that a £2 million loan from the outgoing chairman Steven Wharton was helping the club maintain some sense of financial stability.
-In September 2022, the club was said to be "in genuine danger of entering administration" after a proposed takeover deal collapsed; the sale of the club to a new owner, David Hilton, was eventually confirmed in January 2023.